edgedelta/docs/docs/appendices/on-prem-rehydration.md

   --from-literal=ed-rehydration-token="<token value goes here>"
 ```

-5.Access the Edge Delta Admin portal, specifically the [Rehydrations](https://app.edgedelta.com/rehydrations) page, click **Settings**, and then enable **On Prem Rehydration** for your organization's rehydrations.
+5.Access the Edge Delta App, specifically the [Rehydrations](https://app.edgedelta.com/rehydrations) page, click **Settings**, and then enable **On Prem Rehydration** for your organization's rehydrations.

 > **Note**
 >